Hurricane Erick: Mexico

 Remnant moisture from Erick generated heavy rains over several Mexican states.
 In Michoacán and Veracruz, many roadways were flooded, damaging numerous vehicles.
 In Tamaulipas, crocodiles were sighted due to the rains.
 Commercial losses in the state are estimated at Mex$60 million (US$3.22 million).
 In San Luis Potosí, 87 homes were flooded.
-A man fell into the Tampaón River while another man was swept into a storm drain while riding a horse.
-Both of their bodies were later found.
+A man drowned after falling into the Tampaón River while another man was killed after being swept into a storm drain while riding a horse.

+Elsewhere

 Heavy rains caused flooding, landslides and rockfalls across Honduras, killing two people in Santa Bárbara.
 Eight departments were affected by flooding, which left several people missing.
 A total of 5,500 people and 1,800 families were affected.
 100 homes were damaged, with 26 of them being destroyed.
 The Ulúa River overflowed, forcing the evacuation of at least 70 families in Yoro.
-Losses are greater than one million lempiras (US$38,000).
-As Erick approached Guatemala, it exacerbated heavy rainfall in the country, which resulted in 18 deaths, one missing and 27 injuries, with 5,053 people affected and 1,017 others displaced.
-In El Salvador, as much as 70% of crops were damaged in El Paisnal due to the storm.
+In Guatemala, it caused heavy rainfall in the country, which resulted in 18 deaths, one missing and 27 injuries, with 5,053 people affected and 1,017 others displaced.
+In El Salvador, crop damage were reported in El Paisnal due to the storm.

+Aftermath

+The government of Mexico allocated Mex$19.5 billion (US$1.07 billion) to address the damage caused by the storm.
+The disaster relief organization All Hands and Hearts supported more than 2,500 people in 16 communities with clean water, tarps to repair damaged roofs, and other essential supplies, and helped rebuild the La Noria water distribution center, which provides safe drinking water to more than 150 families and neighboring communities.
+Profits of Mex$71 million (US$1.72 million) from the Guelaguetza festival, including the National Mezcal Fair, were devoted to the reconstruction of regions destroyed by Hurricane Erick.
+The Oaxaca Desarrollo Integral de la Familia System delivered mats, tarps, blankets, cleaning kits and fresh products in 166 communities.
+400,000 tents, 4200 gal of water and 2,500 tarpaulins have also been distributed.
+In Oaxaca, cleaning and removal of landslides were carried out on at least 194 mi kilometers of roads, as well as the dismantling of structures at risk of collapse.
+The Mexican Navy restored basic services for the population of Oaxaca, and cleaned streets and roads, and removed debris and garbage in sewers.
+The International Fund for Animal Welfare treated more than 150 animals and distributed more than one tonne of animal food in Oaxaca.
+In Guerrero, 63 bridges and 43 road sections were restored.
+An investment of Mex$1800 million (US$99 million) were used to restore connectivity in damaged communities.
+More than 600 thousand cubic feet of debris and materials dragged by the water have been removed.